AlphaTechnolog/archos.js/README.md

 TasksManager.register(require('../printHello'));
 ```

-All tasks will be executed in the register order
+All tasks was executed in the register order
 if you register two tasks: `printHello`, `printPort`
 and you register as this: